VkumarStack/CS_118_Notes/CS 118 Chapter 1.md

 - A circuit in a link utilizes either **frequency-division multiplexing (FDM)** or **time-division multiplexing(TDM)**
 	- In FDM, the link dedicates a frequency band to each connection for the duration of the connection
 	- In TDM, time is divided into frames of fixed duration and each frame is divided into a fixed number of time slots
-		- On establishing a connection, the network dedicates one time slot in every frame to the connection (think of this as similar to process scheduling)
+		- On establishing a connection, the network dedicates one time slot in every frame to the connection (think of this as similar to round-robin process scheduling)
 ### Packet Switching versus Circuit Switching
 - Arguments against circuit switching primarily indicate that dedicated circuits are idle during **silent periods**, resulting in the approach being wasteful
 	- If an individual stops using the connection for a moment, then the resources (frequency bands or time slots) cannot be used by other connections
 	- On the other hand, packet switching's *on demand* nature mitigates wasteful idle time
+- Circuit-switching requires employing more resources compared to packet-switching for the same amount of users being served
+- While packet switching is indeed generally better than circuit switching, it still has its own issues that must be addressed
+	- Since there is a possibility of excessive congestion, it is necessary for protocols to account for congestion control and reliable data transfer in the case of packet delay or packet loss
 ### Network of Networks
 - End systems connect to ISPs, but these ISPs themselves must interconnect - a *network of networks*
+  - Think of a home network or enterprise network, which then interconnects with a local ISP, which itself goes up to a regional ISP, and so forth
 - Rather than directly connect ISPs to each other, a tiered approach is instead used (there is a **customer-provider** relationship at each tier)
 	- ISP's connect to a **regional ISP**, which then connects to a possibly larger regional ISP, which then connects to a **tier-1 ISP** (which is usually global)
+		- The tier-1 ISPs will be interconnected (they must be since they are at the highest level)
 - **Points of presence (PoPs)** exist at levels beyond the bottom ISP and are a group of one or more routers (at the same location) in the provider's network where customer ISPs can connect into the provider ISP
 	- ISPs generally lease a high-speed link and connect one of its routers to a router at the PoP
 - Any ISP except for the tier-1 ISP may also **multi-home**, where it connects to two or more provider ISPs in order to deal with potential failure of any of its providers